fybrik/fybrik/site/docs/samples/dashboard-sample.md

 [OpenPolicyAgent](https://www.openpolicyagent.org), and applying the policy specified [here](https://github.com/fybrik/fogProtect-dashboard-sample/blob/main/python/fogprotect-policy.yaml).

-Deploy the Fybrik module and application:
+Deploy the Fybrik module:
 ```bash
 kubectl apply -n fybrik-system -f https://raw.githubusercontent.com/fybrik/fogProtect-dashboard-sample/main/rest-read-module.yaml
 kubectl apply -f https://raw.githubusercontent.com/fybrik/fogProtect-dashboard-sample/main/rest-read-application.yaml
 kubectl wait --for=condition=ready --all pod --timeout=120s
 ```

-## Deploy the dashboard

-We now deploy the dashboard that will display a table containing the safety data of the factory, along with two buttons to emulate starting and stopping the manufacturing robot.
-One can change the role of the user using a pull down menu.

-First, create a port-forwarding to the new service that will be receiving the HTTP requests:
+Create a port-forwarding to the new service that will be receiving the HTTP requests:
 ```bash
 kubectl -n fybrik-blueprints port-forward svc/rest-read 5559:5559 &
 ```

-Afterwards, deploy the dashboard application:
+## Deploy the sample application

+We now deploy the dashboard that will display a table containing the safety data of the factory, along with two buttons to emulate starting and stopping the manufacturing robot.
+One can change the role of the user using a pull down menu.
 ```bash
 helm chart pull ghcr.io/fybrik/factory-gui-chart:v0.0.1
 helm chart export --destination=./tmp ghcr.io/fybrik/factory-gui-chart:v0.0.1